 In 1996, the Calhoun County Commission granted the 9-1-1 District the authority to address the unincorporated areas within Calhoun County.
-We also have a verbal agreement with the City of Oxford to handle the addressing in that city.
+We also have an agreement with the City of Oxford to handle the addressing in that city.

 The 9-1-1 District's addressing system is a unit system based on distance or mileage.
 1 mile = 5280 feet, meaning 1000 addresses can be in one mile, or one address every 5.28 feet.
 Most roads are addressed beginning at the south end and increasing as you go north, or beginning at the west end and increasing as you go east.
 From the beginning of the road, odd numbered addresses are on the left and even numbered addresses are on the right.

 Although you may have more than one structure on the same property, each structure must have an individual address for 9-1-1 purposes.